specklesystems/speckle-docs/user/blender.md

 - Properties: Custom properties added within Blender are always added to a `properties` field on respective objects.
 For BlenderBIM objects, this includes the `ifc_definition_id`.
   - Additional IFC properties that aren't stored in Blender are currently not extracted from the IFC and attached.
 This may be explored as an enhancement in the future.
 - Type: Objects are all sent as meshes and collections are sent as `Base` objects.
 None of the objects are currently being converted and sent as BIM objects.

-## Developing Locally

-If you'd like to help develop this connector further, you can pull from the [github repo here](https://github.com/specklesystems/speckle-blender).

-To run your local version of the connector, drag the `bpy_speckle` folder from the `speckle-blender` directory into your Blender `addons` folder replacing any previous version you may have in there.
-This will be at `%APPDATA%/Blender Foundation/Blender/2.92/scripts/addons`.
-If you haven't installed the connector before, you'll need to manually go into the `addons/modules` folder and install the dependencies there.